UWNETLAB/metaknowledge/Docs/docs.md

 >
 >_paper_ : `file stream`
 >
->> an open file, with the current line at the beginning of the record
+>> An open file, with the current line at the beginning of the record.
 >
 >##### Returns
 >
 >`dict[str : List[str]]`
 >
->> a dictionary mapping WOS tags to lists, the lists are of strings, each string is a line of the record associated with the tag.
+>> A dictionary mapping WOS tags to lists, the lists are of strings, each string is a line of the record associated with the tag.

 - - -